MolSSI-Education/gpu_programming_beginner/_episodes/02-basic-concepts.md

 objectives:
 - "Understanding the basics of the CUDA programming model"
 - "The ability to write, compile and run a basic CUDA program"
-- "Recognition of similarities in semantics between **C** programming language syntax and that of **CUDA C** extension"
+- "Recognition of similarities between the semantics of C and those of CUDA C"
 keypoints:
 - "CUDA programming model"
 - "Preliminary structure of a CUDA program"
-- "Writing and launching CUDA kernels"
+- "Implementing and launching CUDA kernels"
 ---

 > ## Table of Contents